We're an affiliate

 Plus, the interface has some large, well-positioned buttons that are easy to access and well-marked.

-Have you seen those spin cycles at the gym with large touchscreens that keep you focused throughout your workout?
+Have you seen those indoor cycling bikes at the gym with large touchscreens that keep you focused throughout your workout?

 The IC8 is not one of them.

-But, before you leave in disgust (I’m assuming you really want a spin cycle like the one at your gym), it does come with a device holder that lets you attach your smartphone or tablet instead.
+But, before you leave in disgust (I’m assuming you really want an at home indoor cycle like the one at your gym), it does come with a device holder that lets you attach your smartphone or tablet instead.

 The device holder is compatible with a broad range of devices, small or large, so you’ll have more options than ever.

 And should your phones or tablets run out of juice, a USB port is conveniently placed just under the display to help you charge them right back up.